Got a GDRFA Fine in Dubai? Here’s How to Check and Settle it Instantly

 While payment of fines is necessary, evading them altogether is preferable.
 There are a number of ways to remain compliant with Dubai's residency laws.

-First, remember your visa expiration date and ensure the renewal or cancellation process starts at least 30 days prior.
+First, note your residence visa renewal deadline in Dubai and ensure the renewal or cancellation process begins at least 30 days before expiry - leaving it to the last week is where most overstay situations originate.
 Utilize tools such as the DubaiNow app to initiate these reminders automatically.

 Second, double-check at all times that your exit and entry stamps are correctly issued in the immigration system.
 If you exit the UAE and immigration fails to record this exit, the system will still appear to show that you are overstaying.

-If you own a business or are sponsoring employees or family, use the services of an official PRO service or business setup advisor.
+If you own a business or are sponsoring employees or family, use the services of an official PRO service or business setup consultants in dubai.
 They will assist you with compliance deadlines and reduce the risk of penalties.

 Also, make it a practice to check all government documents (visa status, Emirates ID, labor card, etc.) every few months.
 It is better to find an issue early when it is easier to correct.